stefkim/shutterstock_scrapper_colab/README.md

-# shutterstock_scrapper_colab
+# Shutterstock image scrapper using Google Colab

-Shutterstock image scrapper using Google Colab
+based on [shutterscrape](https://github.com/chuanenlin/shutterscrape) repo codes with some improvement & customization for Google Colab